almandin/ntdsdotsqlite/sql_model.md

 ## Table ???

 The process of adding object classes and attributes is quite straightforward if these are not complex references to other intricate stuff.
 If you need something else which is not retrieved yet, open an issue or a PR !
 There is basically one python file for each object class parsed.
-Objects are retrieved based on their `objectCategory` attributed which is linked to categories based on their `SchemaIDGUID` attribute.
+Objects are retrieved based on their class name directly !
 The full list is available in the Microsoft documentation [here](https://learn.microsoft.com/en-us/windows/win32/adschema/classes).